cloudvista/iam/app-analysis/readme.md

 # VA Application Analysis

-Analysis of VA's catalog of approved technologies (VA TRM) to assess the volume and variety of technologies used across the VA, as well as VistA-specific technologies.
-Keywords searched were "VistA" and "all" (dot).
+Analysis of the volume and variety of all technologies implemented across the VA, as well as VistA-specific technologies.
+VA's catalog of reviewed and endorsed technologies is called the VA Technical Reference Model (TRM): https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results

-https://www.oit.va.gov/Services/TRM/SearchPage.aspx#results

 __Summary__